Averra Developments’ Dunbar Project was a residential home build that had an interesting start.

 Option#2 – Recycle the House

 A demolition permit was required through the COV advanced deconstruction permits.
 Builders must follow a controlled process of recycling 75%+ of materials from the original house.
-Averra’s application on this project was granted the 2nd ever advanced deconstruction permit in Vancouver.
+Application was granted and was the second ever advanced deconstruction permit in Vancouver.

 Fortunately, we didn’t have to use the demolition permit and are excited to go with our first option and be a part of the house move on July 26, 2012.